Alais29/femhack-frontend-challenge/README.md

 - The folder `/hooks`: we added more information with comments inside each hook but mainly these components bring reusable data and also include an animation that allows a chart to display data every 0.5 seconds and update dynamically.

-- Inside `/services` folder, you will find different backend calls, and the Axios library is used.
+- Inside `/services` folder, you will find different backend ([Link to backend](https://github.com/nuwe-reports/femhack-II-frontend-challenge)) calls, and the `Axios` library is used.

 - Subsequently, we have the `/test` folder, where component tests are located, made with Vitest.